The Oakland Raiders are a game out of a playoff spot.

 Percy Harvin and the Seahawks' offense: Harvin played 16 snaps, according to Seattle coach Pete Carroll, and caught one pass.
 The only important part of that is that Harvin was back.

-But the Texans are going to soon face a difficult decision about Kubiak's future with the team.
+But the fact of the matter is the Texans are going to be faced with a difficult decision about Kubiak's future with the team pretty soon.

 Kubiak is 61-61 with the Texans with two playoff wins in eight years.
-This season has been a fiasco and it might be time for a change.
+This season has been a fiasco in Houston, and it might be time for a change.

 Jim Schwartz's fake field goal, and the Lions in general: The Lions led 27-23 with less than 13 minutes left at Pittsburgh when they lined up for a short field goal.